Rabat Rabat-sale-kenitra, Morocco Travel Guide

 The Hassan Tower is the unfinished minaret of an ambitious 12th-century mosque.
 Sultan Yacoub al-Mansour planned it as the world's largest mosque.
 Construction stopped upon his death.

 Adjacent stands the ornate Mausoleum of Mohammed V, housing tombs of King Mohammed V and King Hassan II.
-This site symbolizes modern Morocco's independence and lineage.
+This site symbolizes modern Morocco's autonomy and lineage.

 Visit in the morning or late afternoon to avoid midday heat and for softer light.

 Official residence of the King.
-Not open to the public, but exterior views of grand gates are possible.
+Not accessible to everyone, but exterior views of grand gates are possible.

 Impressive historic walls and gates like Bab Rouah (art exhibitions), Bab El Had, and Bab Chellah.